Lawrence Sutin: Career

-Sutin creates erasure books with collaged and altered texts; excerpts from these have been published online in the literary journals WaterStone and Sleet, and are also on view at his website.
+Sutin creates erasure books with collaged and altered texts; excerpts from these have been published online in the literary journals WaterStone and Sleet.
+He was inspired to make erasures by Mary Ruefle.
+In 2014, he founded the small press See Double Press to publish erasures, beginning with Ruefle's.
 In July 2021, Sutin was awarded a blue ribbon at the Island County fair in the bookmaking class for his erasure work "Lives of the Great Composers".